National Animal Health and Food Security PolicyAt the Intersection of Environment, Animal Agriculture, and Food Security

 As a result of this course, participants will be able to:

-- Explain the legal authorities of a National government as it relates to food security, trade, and animal health.
+- Explain the legal authorities of a National government as it relates to food security.

 - Distinguish various strategies that groups use to inform and influence policy.

 - Demonstrate a role that the private sector has in enhancing global food security and animal health systems.

 - Synthesize a policy perspective utilizing a complex knowledge base that includes scientific findings, beliefs, and politics.